haslo/glodjib_v3/README.md

-I'll start with storage management, then interfaces, and work my way out from there. v1 got stuck because I started with Flickr and didn't think of the other interfaces (hopefully Twitter, G+, Facebook, Ello, 500px, probably more) and would have had to refactor everything. v2 never really started, but there's some AngularJS basics in there.
+I'll start with storage management, then interfaces, and work my way out from there. v1 got stuck because I started with Flickr and didn't think of the other interfaces (hopefully Twitter, G+, Facebook, Ello, 500px, probably more) and would have had to refactor everything.
+I used Flickr as main storage instead of building my own, and that only works for people who have Flickr as their most-used platform - and that didn't apply to me any more after the Yahoo redesign in 2013.

+v2 never really started, but there's some AngularJS basics in there.
 So this is the third try.
 Let's see what happens.

 # License